leonavevor/mcp_travelassistant/BlogPost.md

 ## The Dawn of Universal AI Integration

-Enter the Model Context Protocol (MCP)—an open standard that's about to transform how AI agents interact with the world.
+Enter the Model Context Protocol (MCP)—an open standard that has the potential to transform how AI agents interact with the world.
 Using MCP allows AI agents to interact with external tools and data sources by discovering, understanding, and using various capabilities provided by external systems.
+You no longer have to wire the orchestration.

 MCP servers implement MCP protocol by providing tools, resources, and contextual information that AI assistants can use via MCP clients.
-Think of MCP servers as wrappers around service providers such as Google Drive for storing documents, Google Calendar for setting up appointments, Stripe for making payments etc. Multiple MCP Servers can be attached to a single MCP Client running on MCP Hosts such as Claude Desktop, Cursor IDE etc. This beats having to connect each service provider separately to your agent through their APIs and deal with the idiosyncrasies of each API provider.
+Think of MCP servers as wrappers around service providers such as Google Drive for storing documents, Google Calendar for setting up appointments, Stripe for making payments etc.

+Multiple MCP Servers can be attached to a single MCP Client running on MCP Hosts such as Claude Desktop, Cursor IDE etc. This beats having to connect each service provider separately to your agent through their APIs and deal with the idiosyncrasies of each API provider.

 ![MCP Process Flow](images/mcp-process-flow.png)

-As a result, MCP completely transform how AI works in the real world!
-Think of it as the game-changing "USB-C moment" for artificial intelligence - a universal connector that finally lets AI models break free from their training data prison and interact with *everything* around them in real-time!
+As a result, MCP lets AI models break free from their training data prison and interact with *everything* around them in real-time!

 **Here's what makes this absolutely mind-blowing:** Instead of AI being limited to generating pretty text, MCP creates a standardized bridge that connects AI to travel APIs, databases, your local files, enterprise tools - you name it!
 It's like giving AI superpowers to actually *do* things, not just talk about them.